demisto/content/Packs/Change_Management/Playbooks/playbook-PAN-OS_create_or_edit_policy_README.md

-This playbook will automate the process of creating or editing policy.
+This playbook will automate the process of creating or editing a policy.
-First task in the playbook will check if there is security policy that matches the playbook inputs in case there is no security policy that matches a new policy will be created, in case there is security policy that matches the user will be able to modify the existing policy or create a new hardened policy.
+The first task in the playbook checks whether there is a security policy that matches the playbook inputs.
+If there is no security policy that matches, a new policy will be created.
+If there is a security policy that matches, the user will be able to modify the existing policy or create a new hardened policy.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.